 - improve quality of life by giving you more energy, keeping your muscles strong, helping you stay a healthy weight, and boosting mood

-- help manage the side effects of treatment, improve response to treatment, reduce hospital stays, and speed up recovery
+- your body cope with the side effects of treatment, improve how well treatment works, reduce length of hospital stays, and speed up recovery

-- help heal wounds and rebuild damaged tissues after surgery, radiation therapy, chemotherapy or other treatment
+- heal wounds and rebuild damaged tissues after surgery, radiation therapy, chemotherapy and other treatments

 - improve your immune system and ability to fight infections

-- reduce the risk of cancer coming back.
+- reduce the risk of cancer coming back (recurrence).

-Alcohol can interact with some medicines, so check with your doctors before drinking alcohol during cancer treatment.
+Alcohol can also interact with some medicines.
+Check with your doctors before drinking wine, beer or spirits during cancer treatment.